 Best Bread for Bread Pudding

-While bread pudding can be made successfully with any bread, the best bread for bread pudding is stale white bread, brioche, challah, or french bread.
+While bread pudding can be made successfully with any bread, the best bread for bread pudding is usually stale white bread, brioche, challah, or French bread.
+However, when making vegan bread pudding, you’ll want to make sure the bread you’re using is vegan, too!

 It’s best stale because it will then soak up all the moisture from your milk without becoming too soggy.

-White, brioche, challah, and french bread make for the best types of bread for bread pudding, simply because they are already more mild or sweet in flavor, lending to the overall sweetness of your bread pudding.
+As with any bread pudding, breads that have a subtle sweetness work really well, simply because they are already more mild or sweet in flavor, lending to the overall sweetness of your bread pudding.

 Melt Your Butter